Q: WATCH PARTS: I am looking for a part for my "______" watch. Is there a source?

 WILMINGTON, OH 45177

 I have had many dials done by them and they are quite good!
-They charge about $22-25.
+They charge between $30-50.

 Q: BRAND NAME HISTORY: Do you know of anyone who might have more information about Benrus watches?
 I have inherited a rather old-looking one, and I would like to learn more about it. (no picture provided)

 A: ****Any information that I have been able to collect on brand name watches has been added to the site already.
-PLEASE don't e-mail me asking for additional info - I would love to help, but I just don't have anything more to add.....****
+PLEASE don't e-mail me asking for additional info - I would love to help, but I just don't have the time to answer the volumes of emails that I often receive****

 Q: "NO NAME" WATCH HISTORY: I was given my uncle's old watch as part of his estate.
 It's made by ______ and has gold hands, and black numbers on a white face.
 I was wondering how old it is, when it was made, how much it is worth?.